Bartek123k/miscellaneous-projects/README.md

 ---

-## Project first contains:
+## Project first :
-First project, made in 2023
+Project made in 2023, Using VS Code.

 ### About:
 Consol tic_tac_toe game made in C++.